HomoElectromagneticus/Yocto_808/README.txt

 3. Open your favorite serial monitor software and monitor the COM point.
 4. Set the software to 115200 baud.

+# Hey, playing with the firmware screwed up the patterns on the CB, CY, OH, CH...
+You probably didn't increase the buffer size in the Arduino twi and Wire libraries.
+In twi.h:
+  "#define TWI_BUFFER_LENGTH 128" instead of 32
+In Wire.h:
+  "#define BUFFER_LENGTH 128" instead of 32

 # Disclaimer
 I am not affiliated in any way with e-licktronic.
 Use this code at your own risk!